andrewratliff/andrewratliff.github.io/_posts/2020-01-02-the-bottom-billion.md

 corrupt election practices, and most importantly, weaken political restraints.

-Citizens of countries that import natural resources can help put pressure on resource-rich country leaders to adopt international transparency standards regarding their natural resource industry (a natural resource charter).
+Citizens of countries that import natural resources can help put pressure on resource-rich country leaders to adopt international transparency standards (a natural resource charter), regarding their natural resource industry.
 The public should be aware of how resource extraction contracts are awarded, how much money the government makes, and how the government spends that money.